sgcooper78/AuthTabsSync/README.md

 3. Run npm build
 4. Load dist directory into chrome extension

-## Usage

-1. **Login Detection:** AuthTabsSync automatically detects when you log into a website by looking for specific keywords like "Username," "Password," "Email," or "Account ID" on the page.
-2. **Tab Synchronization:** When a login is detected, AuthTabsSync will either reload or close all other tabs with the same hostname based on your chosen settings.

 ## Settings

 1. Click on the AuthTabsSync icon in your Chrome toolbar.